gauge-sh/tach/docs/usage.md

 options:
   -h, --help            show this help message and exit -d [DEPTH], --depth [DEPTH]
-                        The number of child directories to search for packages to auto-select -e file_or_path,..., --exclude file_or_path,...
+                        The number of child directories to expand from the root -e file_or_path,..., --exclude file_or_path,...
                         Comma separated path list to exclude. tests/, ci/, etc.
 ```